ygimenez/Pagination-Utils/README.md

 Page embedPage = new Page(PageType.EMBED, eb.build());
 ```

-That said, you'll need to create an `ArrayList` of pages to use the pagination, since a single `Page` does not need to be paginated after all:
+That said, you'll need to create an `ArrayList` of pages to use the pagination, since a single `Page` does not need to be paginated at all:

 ```java
 ArrayList<Page> pages = new ArrayList<>();